MrFlantastic/mining-the-social-web/Python Project/README.md

     G_sorted.columns = [‘nconst’,’degree’]
     G_sorted.head()

-The node in my network with the highest degree is node XXXXXXXX or @ TheSolarCo.
-TheSolarCo has a degree of 5039.
+The node in my network with the highest degree is node 3.392344e+07 or @ .  has a degree of 5095.
 5000 of these connections are the 5000 followers of this node that we scraped.
-But this means there are 39 additional connections — meaning TheSolarCo follows 39 accounts that follow me.
+But this means there are 95 additional connections — meaning  follows 95 accounts that follow me.

 To get the username of an account given the user ID use the following code, similar to how we got our user ID above.